ajames20/fend-map/README.md

 1. Then open `index.html`

 ## Project Overview
-Single page application featuring a map a city hiking locations.
+Single page application.
 This map includes highlighted locations, third-party data about those locations and various ways to browse the content.

 ## Why this Project?